cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

     - "XOF" for expand\_message\_xof ({{hashtofield-expand-xof}}).

   HASH\_NAME is a human-readable name for the underlying hash primitive.
   As stated above, hyphens are not allowed.
-Any hyphens in the commonly-used name for the hash function SHOULD be replaced with "."
+Any hyphens in the name of the hash function SHOULD be replaced with "."
 (ASCII 0x2e).

   As examples: